 How Do You Recognize Asbestos?

 It is usually hard to tell if a material contains asbestos.
 Products that contain asbestos are most often not labeled.
 Getting information from the manufacturer can be difficult, especially if the material is old and you don’t know where it came from.
 If you have doubts, the safest thing to do is assume that the material does contain asbestos.
-This doesn’t always mean it’s dangerous, asbestos isn’t a health hazard until fibers are being released.
-By the time symptoms appear lung cancer may have already spread to other parts of the body.
+This doesn’t always mean it’s dangerous, as asbestos isn’t a health hazard until fibers are being released.
+By the time symptoms appear, lung cancer may have already spread to other parts of the body.
 If you have asbestosis, a disease which cannot be cured, you may not have been aware of the symptoms for years!
 Prevention is the only way to stay healthy.

 Protecting Workers from Asbestos

-The symptoms of asbestos related lung disease may take years to show up.
+The symptoms of asbestos-related lung disease may take years to show up.
 Even if you feel fine, don’t make the mistake of thinking that you don’t need to take precautions.
-By the time symptoms appear lung cancer may have already spread to other parts of the body.
-If you have asbestosis–a disease which cannot be cured, you may not be aware of the symptoms for years!
+By the time symptoms appear, lung cancer may have already spread to other parts of the body.
+If you have asbestosis—a disease which cannot be cured—you may not be aware of the symptoms for years!
 Prevention is the only way to stay healthy.

 What is Sarcoidosis?

 Sarcoidosis is a medical mystery.
 For the physician who is working on the scientific frontier, the disease can be a fascinating challenge.
-For the patient it can be a very serious illness, though rarely fatal.
+For the patient, it can be a very serious illness, though rarely fatal.
 Most sarcoidosis patients do not even have any symptoms and probably never know they have the disease.
 It is not a contagious disease.

 What are the Symptoms of Sarcoidosis?

 Most patients have no symptoms at all.
 In pulmonary sarcoidosis, patients may have a dry cough, shortness of breath or mild chest pain.
-There can also be fatigue, weakness or weight loss.
+There can also be fatigue, weakness, or weight loss.
 These symptoms are common in many other lung diseases so diagnosis may be difficult.
-In those cases where symptoms appear outside the lungs, one may get a scaly rash, red bumps on the legs, fever, soreness of the eyes and pain and swelling of the ankles.
+In those cases where symptoms appear outside the lungs, one may get a scaly rash, red bumps on the legs, fever, soreness of the eyes, and pain and swelling of the ankles.

 How is Sarcoidosis Diagnosed?

-Any of the symptoms listed in the previous section may lead a physician to consider sarcoidosis, which is initially diagnosed based on a physical examination, lab tests, pulmonary function studies and a chest x-ray.
+Any of the symptoms listed in the previous section may lead a physician to consider sarcoidosis, which is initially diagnosed based on a physical examination, lab tests, pulmonary function studies, and a chest x-ray.
 When enlargement of lymph glands in the center of the lungs is seen on x-ray, sarcoidosis may be suspected.
 To confirm the diagnosis, a biopsy is usually performed on any of the affected organs.